Module 1 – Content Strategy with Professor Phillip Simon

 - What are the challenges and pain points that relate to the content?

-- Who the content is for?
+- Who is the content for?

 - How things will be better or different if the project is successful?

 Before you know it, you will be assigning tasks, setting milestones, and be knee-deep in deliverables and architecture.
-That’s it, you are off to the races with a well-developed project plan in hand, founded in a deep understanding of the people you are working with and for.
+That’s it, you are off to the races with a well-developed project pitch and plan in hand, founded in a deep understanding of the people you are working with and for.
 Their motivations expressed in quantities and facts with a path to success.
 Content, a precious resource that is both our aspirations and a tool helping us reach our goals.
 Thanks for reading this content and in my next post, I will report how content strategy as a practice has evolved over the past decade and why.

 Resources & References